Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 We will only send you marketing communications via email where you have consented to receive such marketing communications, or where it is otherwise within our legitimate interests to do so.
 You have the right to opt-out of email marketing communications at any time.

-We may do this through Facebook Customer Audiences and/or Google Customer Match respectively.
-Please note that such activity is also subject to the privacy choices you have elected to make on such services.
+Please note that such activity is also subject to the privacy choices you have elected to make on such Social Platforms.

 From time to time we will contact you to invite you to provide feedback about our Services.
 We use this information to help us improve the quality of service provided by our staff.
 We also use your feedback to monitor the quality of our Services.